Vandivier/afterecon/content/2013-12-07-the-death-of-old-austrianism.md

 ---
-title: The Death of Old Austrianism
+title: "The Death of Old Austrianism"
 date: 2013-12-07 01:37:56
 author: John Vandivier
 ---